interledger-deprecated/ilp-plugin-virtual/README.md

   "account": "can be anything; only used for logging", "token": "channel name in MQTT server",
   "prefix": "prefix for ilp address",
-  "host": "host of MQTT server"
+  "settlePercent": "(default 0.5) in [0,1], proportion of distance between current balance and limit to settle to.", "balance": "starting balance of the trustline", "host": "host of MQTT server"
 }
 ```